Horse Racing Tips

 Last year of Willie Mullins in Horse Racing

-It’s not just the top National Hunt races that Willie Mullins excels in, however, as he has also trained a Royal Ascot winner this year, in the shape of Vauban, and the Ebor Handicap winner, Absurde.
+It’s not just the top National Hunt races that Willie Mullins excels in though, he had regular runners of the Flat including a Royal Ascot winner in Belloccio.
+He has had many represent him internationally, including two runners in the recent Melbourne Cup in Vauban and Absurde.

 Gordon Elliott